UniversalScientificTechnologies/ExpaLight/README.md

 * Repairable design with 3D printed chassis
 * Do not need batteries
-* Could be charged by standard smart-phone charger or by a computer in few seconds
+* Could be charged by standard smart-phone charger or by a computer USB port in few seconds
 * It is robustness and almost waterproof

 ## Do this flashlight needs to be turned off?